 “God helps those who help themselves” isn’t biblical, but neither is complacency or passivity that presumes on the kindness and mercy of God.

-As a general rule, hard work and wise decision making usually lead to increased prosperity (usually, but not always).
-The Bible reminds us of this time and time again (e.g., Prov.
-6:6-11, 10:4, 22:13).
+As a general rule, hard work and wise decision-making usually lead to greater prosperity (though not always).
+The Bible reminds us of this time and again (e.g., Prov.
+6:6-11; 10:4; 22:13).

 Other verses, such as Prov.
 21:17 and 21:20 tell us of the foolishness of constantly consuming, never saving, never planning, and never delaying gratification.

-So, it’s biblical wisdom to work hard, save, and to be patient.
+So, it’s biblical wisdom to work hard, save, and be patient.
 We are also instructed to steward God’s resources (the wealth he entrusts to us) well.

 The Bible makes no guarantee that we will always have “enough,” but it does contain promises that God will provide for our needs.
 It also teaches that we put ourselves in the best possible position by practicing wise stewardship.
-God blesses the humble and the needy who trust in help while also being faithful with whatever wealth he has entrusted to them (Prov.
+God blesses the humble and the needy who trust in his help while also being faithful with whatever wealth he has entrusted to them (Prov.
 22:4, Prov.
 14:24, Prov.
 28:20).

 The problems come when our motive for working harder, saving more, etc., is because we are not content with what we have, even though we have enough.
 We want more because we think it will give us things we crave, such as security, pleasure, joy, power, control, recognition, etc.